Essential Inventions, Inc.

 During January 2005 Essential inventions presented a proposal for an Essential Patent Pool for AIDS (EPPA) medicines to WHO, UNAIDS, Global Fund and Commission on Africa.
 The EPPA would dramatically reduce the cost of AIDS medicines for developing countries, expand access to all AIDS medicines, assist in the scale up for needed medicine volumes and promote innovation tailored to the health care needs of the HIV/AIDS patients in developing countries.
 95% of the 40 million infected people reside in developing countries and only a small fraction has access to life saving AIDS drugs.
 General information on existing patent pools can be found here.

-Further information about Essential Inventions, can be found here.
+Further information about Essential Inventions can be found here.